 SIA's Canvas learning management system (LMS) provides a virtual classroom environment to support teaching and learning at the Institute.
 The LMS provides access to course material, such as syllabi, readings, and assignments, as well as campus and program information.
 Communication between faculty/staff and students may take place within Canvas in many forms, including pages, announcements, messages, and discussion posts.
 Students are expected to log in and check for updates on a regular basis.
-Training and support are available from IT who can be reached at <a href="https://linear.org/linear
+Training and support are available from IT who can be reached at ITSupport@sothebysinstitute.com